OmegaK2/PyPoE/docs/source/installation.rst

 **Windows**

-This step can be skipped on windows as QT is available in binary forum from pip.
+This step can be skipped on windows as QT is available in binary form from pip.

 **Linux**

 See http://pyside.readthedocs.org/en/latest/building/linux.html for details.

+It's possible that for some reason some sphinx dependencies fail to install causing the compiling of pyside to fail.
+In that case you can try running:

+* :command:`pip install docutils jinja2 babel imagesize alabaster pygments`

 Downloading & Installing PyPoE
 ------------------------------------------------------------------------------